 Married with Children (1986) became the longest running American primetime scripted series then on the air after Murder, She Wrote (1984) ended on May 19, 1996 and retained that status until its final episode on June 9, 1997.
 It was the first Fox series to hold this distinction and was succeeded by Murphy Brown (1988).

 On the show Son of Anarchy in a episode where Gemma (Katey Sagal) is on the run from the law.
 Tig suggests that she could dye her hair red.
 Gemma (Katey Sagal) replies that she would rather shave her head.
 This is an obvious reference to her character Peg from married with children.

 The trivia item below may give away important plot points.

-Buck "said" to Bud in season 5 episode 19 "Kids!
-Wadaya gonna do?"
-(99th episode of the series) the following quote: "And at least I have the decency to die at thirteen." when five years later Buck actually died in the age of thirteen.
+Buck "said" to Bud in season five, episode nineteen, "Kids!
+Wadaya Gonna Do?", the ninety-ninth episode of the series, the following quote: "And at least I have the decency to die at thirteen."
+Five years later, Buck actually died at the age of thirteen.